tjrantal/MatlabLiveWire/README.md

 LiveWire on matlab.
 Using IvusSnakes (http://ivussnakes.sourceforge.net/) ImageJ plugin to do the calculations.
-The initial version was a port of the aforementioned plugin, but it was too slow for any useful application and I went back to using Java to do the hard lifting.
+The initial version was a port of the aforementioned plugin, but it was too slow for any useful application (removed at f33a5a6 commit) and I went back to using Java to do the hard lifting.

 A work in progress...